g8kmh/RP2040_OOK48_LCD/README.md

 3. Copy the .uf2 file onto the USB drive.
 The RP2040 will recognise the file and immediately update its firmware and reboot.

-## Building your own version of the firmware (longer method and not normally required)
+## Building your own version of the firmware (longer method and not normally required unless you need to make changes)

 The RP2040 is programmed using the Arduino IDE with the Earl F. Philhower, III  RP2040 core.